maximalisimus/blacklist-scripts/README.md

 ```

 These preset filters for **Fail2ban** contain regular expressions for separate tracking of all errors of *Nginx itself* as such from the file **/var/log/nginx/error.log** or similar, as well as tracking the status states of "4xx error in the request" and "5xx server error" from the file **/var/log/nginx/access.log** or similar custom.

+****Pay attention!** <u>These preset regular expressions in the specified filters are quite rigid.
+If you are not sure that you yourself will not make mistakes during the settings or when using them - refuse to install and use them!</u>

 To install the **action**s for **Fail2ban**, use the command to install them: